SvenWerlen/fvtt-moulinette/copyrights/README.md

 ### Scenes

 * **Bobours on Inkarnate**: see authorisations for Moulinette [bobours1.jpg](bobours1.jpg) and [bobours2.jpg](bobours2.jpg)
 * **SteelRat on RPGMapShare**: [CC Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/).
-Moulinette gives appropriate credit and is then free to share them.
+Moulinette gives appropriate credit and is then free to redistribute them.

 ### Game Icons

 Icons from [game-icons.net](https://game-icons.net/) are provided under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/) license.
 Moulinette gives appropriate credit and is then free to share them.

+### Image Search

+Image search is provided by Microsoft Bing engine.
+Moulinette owns a valid subscription for using this service.
+Found and downloaded images are the intellectual property of their owners.
+Moulinette provides the link to the site to check the copyright of the images.

+### Tiles

+* **Forgotten Adventures**: all available packs are provided under [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+Moulinette gives appropriate credit and is then free to redistribute the material in any medium or format.

 ## Moulinette Scribe